This site requires a more recent version of Adobe Flash Player to function properly.

 Investment Overview for Abercrombie & Fitch Co.
 (NYSE:ANF)

-- Hollister Stores Revenue per Square Foot: Hollister stores revenue per square foot increased by a massive 21% in 2011 to reach $450 and further rose to $475 in 2012.
-This increase was primarily due to strong performance of Hollister in international markets.
-The figure however decline substantially to $406 in 2013 and $358 on 2014, as a fair portion of consumer spending on basic apparel shifted to fast fashion brands such as Zara and Forever 21.
-Moreover, several unwanted controversies damaged the company's brand image, which had some impact on its sales.
-Going forward, we expect Hollister stores to continue struggling this year as nothing much has changed in terms of apparel spending trends.
-Although the company is trying to phase out its logo business to make room for fashion-forward inventory, it will weigh on its brand's growth in the near term.
-After 2015, we expect Hollister stores' revenue per square feet to increase gradually and reach $375 by the end of our forecast period.
+- Hollister Stores' Revenue per Square Foot: Hollister stores' revenue per square foot increased by a massive 21% in 2011 to reach $450 and further rose to $475 in 2012.
+This increase was primarily due to the strong performance of Hollister in international markets.
+The figure however declined substantially to $406 in 2013, $356 on 2014, and $338 in 2015 as a fair portion of consumer spending on basic apparel shifted to fast fashion brands such as Zara and Forever 21.
+Going forward, we expect Hollister stores to register a marginal decline this year and recover thereafter to $359 in the long term, thanks to its updated product portfolio.
 The retailer's efforts to turnaround its product portfolio should help it attract customers in the long run.
-However, if the prevailing weak macro-economic conditions in Europe threaten to put a break on Hollister's international growth and its re-fabricated merchandise portfolio fails to entice customers, significant growth in this metric will become extremely unlikely.
-If the brands' revenue per square foot continues to decline in the near term reaching $333 by the end of the Trefis forecast period, there could be 5% downside to our price estimate.
-Conversely, if Hollister gets its products right, which brings customers back in the U.S. and Europe, pushing revenue per square feet to $430 towards towards the end of the Trefis forecast period, there could be about 5% upside to our price estimate for Abercrombie & Fitch.
+However, if the prevailing weak macro-economic conditions in Europe threaten to put a break on Hollister's international growth, and its re-fabricated merchandise portfolio fails to entice customers, significant growth in this metric will become extremely unlikely.
+If the brands' revenue per square foot continues to decline in the near term, reaching $333 by the end of the Trefis forecast period, there could be 5% downside to our price estimate.
+Conversely, if Hollister gets its products right, which brings customers back in the U.S. and Europe, pushing revenue per square foot to $430 towards the end of the Trefis forecast period, there could be about 5% upside to our price estimate for Abercrombie & Fitch.

-- Hollister Stores EBITDA Margin: Hollister Stores' EBITDA Margins declined drastically in 2011 due to a sudden increase in cotton costs, but recovered in 2012 as prices fell.
-In 2013, margins once again fell to 23.4% driven by heavy traffic driving promotional activities.
-Surprisingly, margins improved to 25% in 2014 even though heavy discounting continued.
-This can be attributed to the fact that Abercrombie & Fitch closed a number of its under-performing stores reducing its operating expenses associated with outlets that did not contribute much to overall revenues.
-Going forward, we expect margins to decline as the company continues to usher heavy markdowns and its store consolidation strategy comes to a halt.
-However, if Hollister's revamped merchandise portfolio allows it to operate with fewer discounts and helps improve margins to 27% by the end of the Trefis forecast period, there can be about 5% upside to our price estimate.
-Conversely, if margins plummet to -22.5% instead, there can be about 5% downside to our price estimate for the company.
+- Hollister Stores' EBITDA Margin: Hollister Stores' EBITDA Margins declined drastically in 2011 due to a sudden increase in cotton costs, but recovered in 2012 as prices fell.
+In 2013, margins once again fell to 23.4% driven by heavy traffic driving promotional activities and settled at 22.6% in 2014.
+In 2015, the brand witnessed a marginal recovery to 23.5%, which it may be able to sustain in the near term.
+However, if Hollister's revamped merchandise portfolio allows it to operate with fewer discounts and helps improve margins rapidly to 26% by the end of the Trefis forecast period, there can be about 5% upside to our price estimate.
+Conversely, if margins plummet to 20% instead, there can be about 5% downside to our price estimate for the company.

 Higher number of Hollister stores than Abercrombie & Fitch stores

-Abercrombie & Fitch operates just 279 namesake stores globally, while it has over 568 Hollister stores, which are comparatively smaller in size.
-However, Abercrombie & Fitch stores generate better revenue per square feet as compared to Hollister, because it is a relatively expensive brand.
+Abercrombie & Fitch operates around just 260 namesake stores globally, while it has over 550 Hollister stores, which are comparatively smaller in size.
+However, Abercrombie & Fitch stores generate better revenue per square foot as compared to Hollister, because it is a relatively expensive brand.
 Nevertheless, having a significantly higher store count, Hollister contributes a higher value to the company.

 Rapidly growing direct to consumer business